Adult & Child Psychiatrist, MD

 - Sexual identity

 Dr. Kitts focuses on clients dealing with anxiety, depression, LGBTQ+ issues, college health, and school and work burnout.
-Dr. Kitts also has experience with academic issues, ADHD, bipolar disorder, chronic or terminal illness, compulsive behaviors, existential challenges, impulse control, parenting, transgender topics, and trauma.
+Dr. Kitts also has experience with academic issues, ADHD, bipolar disorder, chronic illness, compulsive behaviors, existential challenges, impulse control, parenting, transgender topics, and trauma.

 Anxiety – Generalized anxiety, panic attacks, phobias